TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 ### Internships

 We encourage students to incorporate an internship into their plan of study.
 We have relationships with local employers and students can receive academic credit for completed internships.
 To see a list of organizations where our students have interned, please follow the link here.

-### Careers in Environmental Studies

-The Environmental Studies faculty and Department of Geography and Urban Studies offer broad expertise in a variety of topics as well as geographic technologies and methods that prepare students for the critical thinking and technological skills that employers are increasingly seeking in new hires.
-Our graduates find employment with government environmental agencies, nonprofits (domestic and international), citizens’ organizations, consulting firms, and corporate environmental affairs departments.
-Many also go on to graduate programs in environmental studies, law, geography, planning, and other fields.

-From Peace Corps Volunteers and Fulbright Scholars, to urban agriculture and energy consultants, Environmental Studies majors find employment in a wide variety of fields, including, but not limited to, the following:

-- Environmental Activism and Conservation
-- Resource Management
-- State and Local Government
-- Non-Profits and NGOs
-- Geographic Information Systems (GIS)
-- Spatial Analysis
-- Education
-- Entrepreneurship
-- Urban Gardening
-- Research